Sam-Izdat/tinytex/doc/index.rst

 Python texture sampling, processing and synthesis library for PyTorch-involved projects.

-This library is a hodgepodge of tangentially-related procedures useful for sampling, making and modifying various kinds of textures.
-The primary input and output is batched or unbatched PyTorch image tensors.
+This library is a hodgepodge of tangentially-related procedures useful for sampling, creating and modifying various kinds of textures.
+This is primarily intended for batched or unbatched PyTorch image tensors.
 This library provides:

-- backend-agnostic 1D/2D/3D textures for Taichi (if installed with Taichi optional requirement)

-  - load from and save to the filesystem
-  - convert textures to and from PyTorch tensors
-  - sample textures with lower or higher-order interpolation/approximation

 - image resampling/rescaling, cropping and padding
 - tiling